Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: A Coordinated Multipoint Wireless Networks Model

-where $P_i$ is the transmitted signal power from $i$-th agent, $\beta_{i,u}$ is the small-scale fading factor, $d_{i,l}^\alpha$ gives the large-scale fading value which is depended on distance and fading factor $\alpha$, $\mathcal{B}^u$ is the associated access-point (include the cooperation access-point) of user $u$, $\mathcal{B}^{\mathcal{U}/u}$ presents the access-point not serving user $u$, $\sigma^2$ is the noise power.
+where $P_i$ is the transmit signal power from $i$-th agent, $\beta_{i,u}$ is the small-scale fading factor, $d_{i,u}^{-\alpha}$ denotes the large-scale fading that depends on the distance and path loss factor $\alpha$, $\mathcal{B}^u$ is the set of associated APs (include the cooperation APs) of user $u$, $\mathcal{B}^{\mathcal{U}/u}$ is the set of APs which are not associated to user $u$, $\sigma^2$ is the noise power.
+The user will be removed from serving area when its waiting time $t^u$ exceed maximum tolerable time $T$ or successfully receives $D$ data.

-Then, we define a policy $\pi$ which decides which access-points should belong to the same cluster.
-In this way, an optimization problem defined on CoMP clustering scenario can be written as:
+For the cooperative CoMP problem, we define a policy $\pi$ to decide which APs should belong to the same cluster dynamically over time.
+In this way, the optimization problem of the CoMP clustering scenario can be written as

-where $\mathcal{B}^j$ denotes the set of access-point in $j$th cluster decided by policy $\pi$, and $B_{\min}$ is the maximum cluster size, which is usually around $3$ \cite{Geo2019Coordination}.
+where $r^u_t$ is defined in Eq.\eqref{qos}, $\mathcal{B}^u$ denotes the set of APs serving $u$th user cooperatively, which is decided via policy $\pi$, and $B_{\max}$ is the maximum cluster size, which is usually around $3$ \cite{Geo2019Coordination}.

-For our considered optimization problem, there are commonly two kinds of algorithms: \begin{itemize} \item The greedy algorithm is the most widely used algorithm due to its low complexity and easy implementation.
-By selecting the access-point with maximum CoMP gains to cooperate, the cluster is formed greedily from a randomly chose access-point to the whole network, while the later formed clusters can be sub-optimum. \item The game theory approaches also generates some simple merge-and-split rules to be applied between access-points or coalitions distributively, which significantly reduce the signal overhead \cite{Guidolin2014Distributed}.
-However, the complexity also improves with the cooperated access-points, and it requires a very realistic model for precise estimation of quality-of-service value. \end{itemize} We highlight that both of the aforementioned algorithms design simple policies and apply them to each access-points distributively.
-The reason is that the size of the cooperation problem increases with the number of cooperated access-points, which is shown NP-hard, which is common in multi-cell network \cite{Solaija2020Generalized}.
+For our considered optimization problem, there are commonly two existing approaches: \begin{itemize} \item The greedy algorithm is the most widely used approach due to its low complexity and easy implementation.
+By selecting the AP with the maximum CoMP gains to cooperate, the cooperation decisions are made greedily one by one from a randomly chosen AP and propagate through the whole network, thus the later formed clusters may be sub-optimum due to the lack of global consideration. \item The game theory approach applies simple merge-and-split rules among APs distributively, which significantly reduce the signal overhead \cite{Guidolin2014Distributed}.
+However, the complexity also increases with the number of cooperative APs, and its performance heavily depends on the precise estimation of the QoS value. \end{itemize} We highlight that both of the aforementioned algorithms aim to design a simple policy and apply them to each AP distributively, due to that the size of the cooperation problem increases with the number of cooperative APs.
+The problem is shown to be NP-hard \cite{Solaija2020Generalized}, and such types of scenarios are common in large-scale networks, while more cooperation between APs is a foreseeable trend.